Anut-py/h-raylib/DOCUMENTATION.md

 The enumerations section contains Haskell sum types that are instances of `Enum`.
 Each of these types corresponds to a raylib (C) `enum` or set of `define`s.
 The `fromEnum` and `toEnum` functions for these types use the numbers associated with these values in the C `enum`s.
 Most of these types are instances of `Storable` so they can be converted to raw bytes and passed to a C function. _NOTE: Some of these Haskell types correspond to C `enum`s that are in C source files, rather than header files._

 The structures section contains Haskell types that correspond to each of raylib's `structs`.
 Each field in these types is named `typeName'fieldName` (e.g. the C struct `Vector2`'s `x` field is called `vector2'x` in Haskell).
-These structs also all derive the typeclass `Freeable` (declared in the internal `Raylib.ForeignUtil` module).
+These structs also all derive the typeclass `Freeable` (declared in the internal `Raylib.Internal.Foreign` module).
 This typeclass allows types to describe how to properly free all the data associated with a pointer to that type.
 For example, `Image`'s implementation of `Freeable` also frees the pointer stored in the `Image.data` field in C. Finally, all of these types derive `Storable`, obviously, to convert them to and from pointers.

 The callbacks section contains `FunPtr` types, along with higher-level Haskell wrappers.
 When you pass one of these wrappers (e.g. `LoadFileDataCallback`) to a function that takes one as an argument (e.g. `setLoadFileDataCallback`), the function will return a `FunPtr` type (e.g. `C'LoadFileDataCallback`).
 You will have to manually free this with `freeHaskellFunPtr` at the end of your program to avoid memory leaks (TODO: implement automatic memory management for `FunPtr`s).